1. LEED Accreditation seems to be quite knowledge intensive, how can you prepare us in 5 hours?

-The live, in-class aspect of the course is only the first part of our training.
+The webinar/live, in-class aspect of the course is only the first part of our training.
 The in-class portion gives the student a strong basis of LEED and Green building knowledge.
 It touches on all aspects of what the actual LEED exam covers.
 However, the intricate details are re-enforced through the online component of the course which is composed of:

 1. Recorded class files, including a crash course review of all relevant LEED GA material